Team-ANANA/pet-stats/README.md

 ## Introduction
-pet-stats is a web application to display analysis of animal welfare and adoptaion statistics.
+pet-stats is a web application to display analysis of animal welfare and adoption statistics.

 This is the main repository of the pet-stats project.
 All of the source code will be stored here.